Exoaihq/.github/profile/README.md

 ## Vision

-The goal of the Exo app is to create [Tony Stark's Jarvis/F.R.I.D.A.Y.](https://www.youtube.com/watch?v=uKndgvIu5MY) - a chat or voice interface that you can interaction with to write code and build things.
+The goal of the Exo app is to create [Tony Stark's Jarvis/F.R.I.D.A.Y.](https://www.youtube.com/watch?v=uKndgvIu5MY) - a chat or voice interface that you can interact with to write code and build things.

 How this is different from other code generation tools?

 Exo is a freestanding app the lives on your desktop.
-We are far from it now, but the idea would be your would use Exo to build software (as opposed to an IDE).
+We are far from it now, but in the future you could use *Exo* to build software (as opposed to an IDE).

-Because it is a freestanding app it supports UI tools that are might better suit coding practices in a post-LLM world.
+Being a freestanding application, Exo embraces UI tools that are more aligned with coding practices in a post-LLM world.

 ## How it works